 While Tameln (Thomas) in 1509 and Hanns (Johann) in 1537 had been the first ones settling on the two fiefs at Hutstein, they never were recorded with their surname Hutsteiner, which was used for sure by local people.

-But then Lienhardt (Liendl) Huetstainer, perhaps a son of either Thomas or Andreas from the Rannariedl Hutstein fief as his name was written like the name of the hamlet Hutstein in the Rannariedl Urbar, became the first mentioned family member with our surname recorded in written form in 1544 ever.
+But then Lienhardt (Liendl) Huetstainer, perhaps a son of Thomas from the Rannariedl Hutstein fief as his name was written like the name of the hamlet Hutstein in the Rannariedl Urbar, became the first mentioned family member with our surname recorded in written form in 1544 ever.
 In that year it was written down within a tax document that Lienhardt Huestainer payed taxes from a fief in Messnerschlag in the year 1539.
 Also two further cost records about a death resp. its corresponding tax and a further payment record are available.

 The very first available record mentioning a Hutsteiner: Liendl Huettstainer